What to visit Lousã

 Lousã Schist Villages Talasnal

-I fell so much in love with this place that I had to go back there on my last day in Serra da Lousã.
 At the end of the day, we entered a small café – Curral – where we ate a nice slice of chocolate and honey cake.
 All this while watching a beautiful sunset from their balcony.
-A picture is worth a thousand words.
+I mean, just look at the picture below.

 Lousã Schist Villages Talasnal

 💡 EXTRA TIP: When visiting the village of Talasnal, don’t miss one of the best viewpoints of this village.
 Here you can frame in your memory (or in a photo) the charm of the Talasnal village.
-Here are the coordinates of the viewpoint 40°05’26.5 “N 8°13’47.2 “W
+Here are the coordinates of the viewpoint: 40°05’26.5 “N 8°13’47.2 “W.

 Lousã Schist Villages Talasnal